camptocamp/bivac/README.md

 ### CONPLICITY_FULL_IF_OLDER_THAN

 Perform a full backup if an incremental backup is requested, but the latest full backup in the collection is older than the given time.
+Defaults to 15D.

 ### CONPLICITY_REMOVE_OLDER_THAN

 Delete all backup sets older than the given time.
+Defaults to 30D.

 ### CONPLICITY_VOLUMES_BLACKLIST